-Net Torque

-The gross or net torque of this engine was laboratory rated by the engine manufacturer in accordance with the Society of Automotive Engineers (SAE) J1940.
+Net Torque: The gross or net torque of this engine was laboratory rated by the engine manufacturer in accordance with the Society of Automotive Engineers (SAE) J1940.
 As configured to meet safety, emission, and operating requirements, the actual engine torque on this class of mower will be significantly lower.
+Go to www.Toro.com to view specifications on your mower model.